But there are also some key nuances to it, which if you aren’t expecting, can totally catch people off guard and cause their fair share of grief.

-It’s also worth calling out that the third chapter of my CB: Trilogy course dives into republishing and walks through all the important scenarios in great detail.
-So, if you’re looking to really wrap your head around the rest of this topic, I’d start there.
+It’s also worth calling out that the CB: Trilogy course dives into this, and all of the other campaign builder nuances – so if you’re looking to really wrap your head around the rest of this topic, I’d start there.

 CB: Gotcha #3